Sport in Croatia: Individual sports

 Janica Kostelić is the most successful female alpine ski racer in the history of the Winter Olympic Games.
 She is the only woman to win four gold medals in alpine skiing at the Winter Olympics Alpine skiing events (in 2002 and 2006), and the only woman to win three alpine skiing gold medals in one Olympics (2002).
 She also won two silver medals in 2006.
 Janica was the World Cup overall champion in 2001, 2003, and 2006.
-On February 5, 2006 Janica became only the second female skier to win all five disciplines in one season.
+On February 5, 2006, Janica became only the second female skier to win all five disciplines in one season.
 She also holds the record for the highest number of points in one World Cup season.
 In 2006 she won Laureus World Sports Award for Sportswoman of the Year.
 Her elder brother Ivica Kostelić was the 2003 World Champion in slalom and the Men's Overall Champion at the 2011 Alpine Skiing World Cup, and as of 14 February 2014 is a four-time Winter Olympic silver medalist himself.
+Zrinka Ljutić won the slalom title in the 2025 World Cup.

 Blanka Vlašić is the best-known Croatian track and field athlete; she specialises in the high jump.
 She is 2007 and 2009 World Champion.
 Blanka is also 2008 World Indoor Champion, 2008 Olympic silver medalist and 2016 Olympic bronze medalist.
 Her personal best is 2.08 m (which is only 1 cm less than the world record) set in Zagreb on August 31, 2009.

 Goran Ivanišević became the first ever wildcard to win Wimbledon when he won his first and only Grand Slam title in 2001.
 He was previously a three time runner-up at the event.
 Croatia also won Davis Cup on two occasions in 2005 and 2018.
 Other Grand Slam champions from Croatia include 2014 US Open champion Marin Čilić and 1997 French Open champion Iva Majoli.

 Croatian athletes have had considerable success in individual sports as well, where they represented Croatia in international competitions at the highest level.
 These sports include: